NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 ##How to write a custom layout renderer?
-Create a class that inherits from `NLog.LayoutRenderers.LayoutRenderer`, set the `[LayoutRenderer("your-name"]` on the class and override the `Append(StringBuilder builder, LogEventInfo logEvent)` method.
+Create a class which inherits from `NLog.LayoutRenderers.LayoutRenderer`, set the `[LayoutRenderer("your-name"]` on the class and override the `Append(StringBuilder builder, LogEventInfo logEvent)` method.
 Invoke in this method `builder.Append(..)` to render your custom layout renderer.

 ###Example